Knee Pain Is Burdensome

-While rheumatoid arthritis is an entirely different subject, your rheumatologist may feel the same ingredients in one or more of these six natural supplements may improve your flexibility of motion, swelling and stiffness while fighting RA inflammation.
+While rheumatoid arthritis is an entirely different arthritis subject, your rheumatologist may feel the same plant-based ingredients in products mentioned below may help improve your flexibility of motion, swelling and stiffness while fighting RA inflammation.

-More and more people today are choosing safer alternatives to treat joint pain due to arthritis and these products ease rheumatoid arthritis symptoms and help people lead a more comfortable life.
+More and more people today choose safer alternatives to treat joint pain due to arthritis.
+The following six products and their natural ingredients may ease rheumatoid arthritis symptoms and help people lead a more comfortable life.

 The bold links for the supplements listed below will take you to the featured product pages for prices and additional information on each:

 Clinical studies indicate that glucosamine hydrochloride is most effective when rheumatoid arthritis symptoms are moderate to severe.
 Glucosamine has the ability to rebuild cartilage for joint health and comfortable movement.
-Formulated with the addition of clinically proven cat's claw extract, this product provides faster relief in as little as one week as it lubricates and cushions joints to provide enhanced mobility and range of motion.
+Formulated with the addition of clinically proven boswellia, this joint health product provides faster relief in as little as five days as it lubricates and cushions joints to provide enhanced mobility and range of motion.